kaiiyer/rajappan/digital_security.md

 -   [Security Berkeley](https://security.berkeley.edu/resources) extremely valid Berkeley information security resources.
 Browse around.
 Start from the left menu.

 -   [The Ultimate List](https://www.ghacks.net/2015/12/28/the-ultimate-online-privacy-test-resource-list/) a number of interesting tools to perform various checks against your browser, connection, emails and so forth.
-Not all of them are *that* valid and this is not, by any means, the *ultimate list*.
-But I prefer to group them together in one link rather than enlarging this list enormously.

 -   [The state of Privacy](http://www.pewresearch.org/fact-tank/2016/09/21/the-state-of-privacy-in-america/) FWIW, *The state of privacy in post-Snowden America* by the [Pew Research Center](https://en.wikipedia.org/wiki/Pew_Research_Center)

--   [SCU](https://www.scu.edu/ethics/focus-areas/internet-ethics/resources/why-we-care-about-privacy/) SCU informative page on why you should care about privacy.

 -   [Plato Stanford](https://plato.stanford.edu/entries/it-privacy/) Stanford informative page on IT and Privacy.